What is a dislocated shoulder?

-As your shoulder starts to feel and move better, your physiotherapist will start to push your exercises further into vulnerable positions for the shoulder.
+As your previously dislocated shoulder starts to feel and move better, your physiotherapist will start to push your exercises further into vulnerable positions for the shoulder joint.
 These exercises will start to load your shoulder up a lot more and place you in positions where you might not feel comfortable, especially after an anterior shoulder dislocation It is important that you gradually expose yourself to these positions to get your body used to them.
 Your physiotherapist will also start to gradually re-introduce sport specific movements through this phase to help speed up your return to sport.

-The final stage is formulating a program to help minimise the risk of you dislocating your shoulder again.
-Your physiotherapist will help structure an ongoing program that focuses on strength and control of the rotator cuff muscles, strength and coordination of the shoulder blade muscles and proprioception (awareness of your shoulder position).
+The final stage is formulating a program to help minimise the risk of you suffering a dislocated shoulder again.
+Your physiotherapist will help structure an ongoing program that focuses on external rotation strength and control of the rotator cuff muscles, strength and coordination of the shoulder blade muscles and proprioception (awareness of your shoulder blade position).
 They will help work this into your weekly training schedule.
 It is paramount you continue this program as unfortunately you are always at risk of redislocation after your initial injury, especially if you remain weak in external rotation of the shoulder.

 Will my shoulder be the same after a shoulder dislocation?

 You should regain most but not all of the function you had in your shoulder previously.
-If you manage your shoulder conservatively, you should regain most of your range of motion you had previously.
+If you manage your dislocated shoulder conservatively, you should regain most of your range of motion you had previously.
 If you have surgery, your shoulder will be a lot stiffer than the non-operated side as this decreases your risk of re-injury and allows the surgery to heal better.
 You can expect these differences to be noticeable in the first 9-12 months post surgery, with small differences in range of motion lasting longer than that.
-Some arm positions, like putting your hand behind your head or back, will feel very stiff as these are vulnerable positions for the shoulder.
+Some arm positions, like putting your hand behind your head or back, will feel very stiff as these are vulnerable positions for the previously dislocated shoulder.

-When can I return to sport after a shoulder dislocation?
+When can I return to sport after a dislocated shoulder?